ktor-doc-jp/ktor-doc-jp/clients/http-client/features/json-feature.md

 The `JsonFeature` has a default serializer based on a ServiceLoader on JVM, and a serializer based on [kotlinx.serialization](/kotlinx/serialization.html) for Native.

+You can also get the default serializer by calling `io.ktor.client.features.json.defaultSerializer()`

 ### Gson
 {: #gson }